menu

 Occupations and Workforce

-Uniontown is a blue-collar town, with 61.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Uniontown, you'll notice that it is more blue-collar than most other communities in America.
+61.80% of Uniontown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Uniontown is a town of production and manufacturing workers, managers, and construction workers and builders.
 There are especially a lot of people living in Uniontown who work in management occupations (11.91%), healthcare suport services (8.31%), and farm management occupations (8.09%).

 Another important characteristic of Uniontown is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.